wineslab/gpu-watchdog/README.md

 # GPU Watchdog 🐕
-Monitor and validate GPU usage for TensorFlow and PyTorch.
+Monitor and validate GPU usage for TensorFlow, PyTorch, and ONNX Runtime.

 **Requirements:** NVIDIA Docker for containerized GPU access.